Nutty

 Hargreaves Lansdown alternatives

-Hargreaves Lansdown is the most popular broker in the UK – and by quite a distance, with over 1.4 million customers.
+Hargreaves Lansdown is the most popular broker in the UK – and by quite a distance, with over 1.9 million customers looking after 155 billion pounds.
 It’s often the first choice for many people, as it’s trustworthy with a great reputation and solid history.

 And it’s a hard investment platform to move away from, it has a huge range of investment options and investment account options (such as a Stocks & Shares ISA and personal pension).
 Learn more about a General Investment Account vs ISA.

-That doesn’t necessarily mean it’s the best, and it’s actually the most expensive broker out there too.
-And when it comes to investing, fees can add up fast.
+That doesn’t necessarily mean it’s the best, it’s actually one of the most expensive broker out there.
+And when it comes to investing, Hargreaves Lansdown fees can add up fast.
 Let’s take a look at the alternatives:

 Cheaper alternatives to Hargreaves Lansdown